College Faculty Emeritus:Orchestral Performance Program ( Former Department Chair)Classical Strings: Violin

 Mr. Dicterow, who frequently appears as a guest soloist with other orchestras, has made numerous recordings.
 His most recent CD is a solo recital for Cala Records entitled New York Legends, featuring John Corigliano’s Sonata for Violin and Piano, Korngold’s Much Ado About Nothing, the premiere recording of Leonard Bernstein’s Sonata for Violin and Piano, and Martinů’s Three Madrigals for violin and viola, in collaboration with violist Karen Dreyfus and pianist Gerald Robbins.
 His recording of Bernstein’s Serenade, on Volume 2 of the American Celebrationset, is available on the New York Philharmonic’s website, nyphil.org.
 Mr. Dicterow can also be heard in the violin solos of the film scores for The Turning Point, The Untouchables, Altered States, Aladdin, Beauty and the Beast, and Interview with the Vampire, among others.

-Chair of Manhattan School of Music’s Graduate Program in Orchestral Performance, and a faculty artist at the Music Academy of the West, in 2013 Mr. Dicterow also became the first to hold the Robert Mann Chair in Strings and Chamber Music at the University of Southern California’s Thornton School of Music.
+A former Chair of Manhattan School of Music’s Graduate Program in Orchestral Performance, and a faculty artist at the Music Academy of the West, in 2013 Mr. Dicterow also became the first to hold the Robert Mann Chair in Strings and Chamber Music at the University of Southern California’s Thornton School of Music.